bo1030/Generating/README.md

-# Generating_maps_trainer
+# Generating_maps
-Creating a map with satellite imagery
+- Creating a map with satellite imagery
+- server and application

 ## introduction
-Generating_maps is a system that produces maps from aerial photographs through GAN. there is 3 project(server, application, trainer). this one is for make models by Tensorflow
+Generating_maps is a system that produces maps from aerial photographs through GAN. there is 3 part(server, application, trainer). trainer is for make models by Tensorflow server make maps with image that application send and send maps to application.

 ## web crawler
 collect map and aerial photographs by KAKAO maps.